Do you ever find yourself procrastinating from doing the thing you love most?

 Expand on something you’ve already got.
 Add to one of your existing items or expand your line around that item?
 If you make dolls, could you add a variety of doll clothes to sell with them?
 Or doll quilts to pair with them?

 Take something that is and make something that never can be.
 One of the most magical things about art is the element of surprise.
 You look at something for moment, and then find yourself looking again when you realize the ingenuity of the designer to come up with such a clever idea.
 Try to capture that “wow” moment in your own work by beginning with something familiar and making it into something unheard of, like a plush rubber duck.

 All of these starting points share the same underlying element: you are beginning with something you already have.
-Knowing that you don’t have start from scratch can ease your fear of beginnings.
+Knowing that you don’t have start from scratch and having the best cannabis products can ease your fear of beginnings.